cekit/cekit/docs/overrides.rst

 Overrides Chaining
 ------------------

 You can even specify multiple overrides.
-They are resolved in order they appear on command line.
-This means that values from *first override specified overrides all values from later overrides*.
+Overrides are resolved that last specified is the most important one.
+This means that values from *last override specified overrides all values from former ones*.

-**Example**: If you run following command, label `foo` will be set to `bar`.
+**Example**: If you run following command, label `foo` will be set to `baz`.

 .. code:: bash